 Design and Visual Communication

 Design and visual communication focuses on understanding and applying drawing techniques and design practice to communicate design ideas.
-Students enhance their ability to conceptualise, develop, and communicate design ideas and potential outcomes, and their skill to interpret graphical information.
+Students enhance their ability to conceptualise, develop, and communicate design ideas and potential outcomes.
+They also strengthen their ability to interpret graphical information.

-The components of Design and Visual Communication are:
+The following are the components of Design and Visual Communication.

 Knowledge of Design Practice

-Graphics practice refers to the creative application of drawing and design knowledge and techniques to develop conceptual outcomes that address a brief, or a technological outcome of a graphical nature.
+Graphics practice refers to the creative application of drawing and design knowledge and techniques to develop conceptual outcomes that address either a brief or a technological outcome of a graphical nature.